276linesofCode/Codes/tut-i2c.md

 i2c.transfer(new Buffer([0x0D]), numBytesToRead, function (error, dataReceived) {

-    // Print data received (buffer of hex values) console.log('Buffer returned by I2C slave device ('+slaveAddress.toString(16)+'):', dataReceived);
+    // Print data received (buffer of hex values)
+    // The returned buffer from the I2C slave device should be [0x2A] console.log('Buffer returned by I2C slave device ('+slaveAddress.toString(16)+'):', dataReceived);

 });